-The Council is led by 60 Councillors and elections took place in May 2019.
-The current Political makeup of the Council is: 44 Conservative, 13 Liberal Democrat and 3 Independent.
+The Council is led by 48 Councillors and elections took place in May 2023.
+The current Political makeup of the Council is: 26 Conservative, 14 Liberal Democrats, a new Independent group of 4, a Green Group of 3 and a single Labour councillor.